eml-physical changes needed

 minimize confusion as to where it goes.

-#12 Updated by Peter McCartney over 17 years ago
+#12 Updated by Peter McCartney about 18 years ago

 I just checked out the files and here are my lingering comments.